Snowflake Setup

 Username The Snowflake account username with access to the warehouse and associated objects.

-Password The password for the above Snowflake user.
+Password If using Basic Authentication: The password for the above Snowflake user.

 Port The port used to connect to Snowflake (typically 443).